pmotch/surgical-mask-clip/README.md

 ## Your 3D models aren't precise.
 Why?

 I agree.
-I haven't learned all the tricks in Blender to make alignment of things perfect, but the tolerances when you 3D print them aren't perceptable nor do they jeopardize the structural intgrity it seems.
+I haven't learned all the tricks in Blender to make alignment of things perfect, but the tolerances when you 3D print them aren't perceptible nor do they jeopardize the structural integrity it seems.
 I do like precision though, so if you can make it better, I welcome pull requests!

 ## Is it sanitizable?